tanupoo/lorawan-ssas/README.md

 The following message handlers are embedded.

 - Highgain Antenna HGOK IoT SN13
-- Globalsat LT-100
+- Globalsat LT-100, LW-360HR
 - Yokogawa XS770A
+- Greenhouse MSNLRA, Water Level Sensor, 401D

 You can add your handler.
-Refer to the handler module.
+Please refer to other parsers.

 ## How to install